tstavropoulos/Musegician/README.md

 Currently rather feature-light, the Music Driller lets you loop over pieces of songs in your library.
 ![Music Driller](README_Screenshots/MusicDriller.gif)

 Ideal if you are learning an instrument and want to practice a tricky part.
-Forthcomming features will expand on this functionality.
+A simple Phase Vocoder was added to allow you to slow down music by up to 50% without affecting pitch (with *small* artifacts).

 ## Installer

-It's packaged with an installer that will handle the installation of the requirements for you.
-Just grab it from [The Releases Page](https://github.com/tstavropoulos/Musegician/releases).
+Musegician is packaged in an installer that should handle the installation of the requirements for you.
+Unfortunately, because the UI framework Musegician was developed in (WPF) is only supported on Windows, it is limited to that platform at this time.
+Just grab the most recent version from [The Releases Page](https://github.com/tstavropoulos/Musegician/releases).
 Windows SmartScan will likely flag it, but clicking "More Information" on the warning that pops up will reveal a button that lets you install anyway.

 If it doesn't run after install, it may be that one of the dependencies failed to install.